Writers Write is a resource for writers and readers. We’ve put together this post on why you need to read more books.

 - You can keep your brain stimulated.
 A study by Washington University monitored brain activity to see what happens when we’re reading a novel.
 It found that our brains visualise the events and tie them to things we have personally experienced.
 Reading a good book actually creates new neural pathways.

 - You get to understand the world.
 When you read fiction, you understand that people behave in certain ways.
 You get to see their motives and the results of their actions.
-Again, because it is in the form of a story, you learn from reading about them.
+Again, because it is in the form of a story, you you pay attention, and you learn from reading about them.

 - You learn social skills.
 Reading fiction helps us to know how to connect and interact with others in the real world.
 Research by Keith Oatley, PhD, at the University of Toronto, shows that people who read more fiction score higher on both empathy tests and social ability tests.

 - You learn that you are not alone.
 Perhaps, this is the most important reason why you need to read.
 Sometimes, we feel overwhelmed by the world and our problems.
-Reading about how other people deal with problems gives us perspective on our own.
+Reading about how other people deal with problems gives us an emotional and intellectual perspective on our own.

 - You’re less likely to be a terrible person.
 The research by Keith Oatley shows reading fiction improves empathy.
 It isn’t that empathetic people prefer to read more.